syncfusion-content/uwp-docs/uwp/Numeric-TextBox/Getting-Started.md

 [How to restrict the decimal values in SfNumericTextBox](https://support.syncfusion.com/kb/article/6346/how-to-restrict-the-decimal-values-in-sfnumerictextbox)

-N> You can refer to our [UWP Numeric Textbox feature tour](https://www.syncfusion.com/uwp-ui-controls/numeric-textbox) page to know about its other groundbreaking feature representations.
-You can also explore our [UWP Numeric Textbox example](https://apps.microsoft.com/store/detail/syncfusion-essential-studio-for-uwp/9NBLGGH5WNGV) to understand how to present and manipulate data.
+N> You can refer to our [UWP Numeric Textbox](https://www.syncfusion.com/uwp-ui-controls/numeric-textbox) feature tour page to know about its other groundbreaking feature representations.
+You can also explore our [UWP Numeric Textbox example](https://apps.microsoft.com/store/detail/syncfusion-essential-studio-for-uwp/9NBLGGH5WNGV) that shows you how to render and configure the Numeric textbox in UWP.